George Christensen: COVID-19 pandemic

-Christensen is a vocal critic of the Australian government response to the COVID-19 pandemic.
+Christensen was a vocal critic of the Australian government response to the COVID-19 pandemic.
 In October 2020 he called for the lifting of a ban on hydroxychloroquine in the treatment of COVID-19.
 In July 2021 he spoke at an anti-lockdown protest in Mackay, alongside QAnon followers.
 On 10 August 2021, in the Australian federal parliament, he called for an end to lockdowns, considering them ineffectual.
-He also presented misleading and inaccurate evidence that "masks don't work" and "Domestic vaccine passports are a form of discrimination."
-His claims conflict with information presented on the Australian Government's Department of Health website.
+He also presented misleading and inaccurate evidence in claims that conflicted with information presented on the Australian Government's Department of Health website.
 Christensen was quickly censured by the opposition, the government, and the House of Representatives voted unanimously in favour, including his own party.
-He repeated his call for an end to lockdowns in the Australian federal parliament on 23 August 2021.

 Facebook removed a video of Christensen's anti-lockdown speech after finding it contained "harmful health information" that breached Facebook's COVID-19 misinformation policy.
-Christensen also told parents to not vaccinate their children against COVID-19, against scientific consensus and the official policy of the government that Christensen is a member of.
+Christensen also told parents to not vaccinate their children against COVID-19, against scientific consensus and the official policy of the government, of which Christensen was a member.

-Christensen caught COVID in April 2022 and self-administered ivermectin which is not an approved treatment for COVID in Australia.
+Christensen caught COVID-19 in April 2022 and self-administered ivermectin, which was not an approved treatment in Australia.

+Other affiliations and activities

+At the 2023 annual conference of Church and State (CAS), a conservative Christian "political education ministry" founded by Dave Pellowe in 2018, Christensen gave a talk entitled "The spiritual battle for Western civilisation".
+Also presenting at the conference were former deputy prime minister John Anderson, One Nation NSW MP Mark Latham, United Australia Party national director Craig Kelly, One Nation Senator Malcolm Roberts, and Joel Jammal, founder and national director of Turning Point Australia.